 In the negotiations, there are thus currently two issues at play simultaneously:

 Both are required to be completed under the terms of Article 50 of the Treaty on European Union (TEU), though in practical terms the Withdrawal Agreement itself is of significantly greater importance and must be in a detailed, finished state by the end of 2018 so it can enter into force within the two-year Article 50 TEU window.
-The political declaration can be as detailed or as general as the negotiating parties determine in 2018, and could thus be a significant or limited factor in the shape of the next negotiations between the UK and the EU.
-However, if the Withdrawal Agreement (with some form of 'political declaration' attached) is not fully agreed and ratified by both parties by March 2019, the UK will not enter into a ‘transition/implementation’ period but simply ‘leave’ without a deal.
+The Political Declaration can be as detailed or as general as the negotiating parties determine in 2018, and could thus be a significant or limited factor in the shape of the next negotiations between the UK and the EU – but if the Withdrawal Agreement is not fully agreed and ratified by both parties by March 2019, the UK will not enter into a ‘transition’ period but simply ‘leave’ without a deal.

 Commons Briefing papers CBP-8339